 Many solutions to pay off credit card debt can be used to pay off other types of debt, too.
 This is particularly true with a debt consolidation loan or debt management program.
 In both cases, you may be able to include:

 Debt consolidation loans can also include things like unpaid federal or state back taxes.
 The more debts you include in your elimination strategy, the better.
 Ideally, the only thing left after you use one of these repayment strategies should be your mortgage, auto loans and student loans.
-For the latter, you can use a separate repayment strategy to eliminate those debts faster, too.
+For student loans, you can use a separate repayment strategy to eliminate those debts faster, too.

 Let’s be honest.
 Nobody wants to declare bankruptcy, but sometimes it’s the best option.
 Unfortunately, most people wait too long to pull the plug.
 Our resident expert, Steve Rhode – the Get Out of Debt Guy – is a huge proponent of filing for bankruptcy so you can turn the page and get a fresh financial start.

-“Whether it’s out of pride or shame or fear, most people wait too long to file for bankruptcy and it’s usually for emotional reasons instead of practical, financial ones,” Rhode explains.
+“Whether it’s out of pride or shame or fear, most people wait too long to file for bankruptcy, and it’s usually for emotional reasons instead of practical, financial ones,” Rhode explains.
 “The truth is, you can actually damage your credit worse by trying debt solutions that don’t work, than the damage you would have had if you just filed for bankruptcy.
 Bankruptcy can also help you get to a fresh start sooner.
-Instead of 2-5 years spent struggling to get out of debt, if you qualify for Chapter 7, you could be debt-free this year.
+Instead of two to five years spent struggling to get out of debt, if you qualify for Chapter 7, you could be debt free this year.
 That gets you to rebuilding much faster than if you muddle along because you don’t want to file.”

 So, while these solutions for paying off debt can be beneficial, if you’re still not making headway, then it may be time to Say “Uncle”.
 If you’re missing payments and more and more of your accounts are becoming delinquent or getting charged off, then don’t wait to file.

 Interest-free payments are the fastest way to pay off credit card debt.
 If 100% of every payment you make goes to eliminating principal, you can pay off credit card debt fast.
 The easiest way to get interest-free payments is to use a balance transfer credit card.
-This will give you 0% APR for 6-18 months after you open the card.
+This will give you 0% APR for six to 18 months after you open the card.
 However, once the promotion period ends, regular interest charges will apply to whatever balance you have left.
-So, you need to only transfer as much debt as you can afford to eliminate.
+Only transfer as much debt as you can afford to eliminate.

 If the minimum payment requirements for your credit card debts are too high, consolidate!
 Both debt consolidation loans and debt management programs often lower your monthly payments.
 However, since they also reduce your interest rates, you can get out of debt faster even though you pay less.